LoganJ-Hyland/CLIVE2025-APS/aps.md

 2. Connect your task and name it ```Verify Data```.
 3. Open the Referenced Form in the task's properties panel.
 4. Select and Open the **Validate-Data-New** form.
-    - a.
-This preconfigured form will showcase the uploaded document as well as have the Personal and Policy Information prefilled with content that was retrieved from Textract.
+    - This preconfigured form will showcase the uploaded document as well as have the Personal and Policy Information prefilled with content that was retrieved from Textract.
 5. Press the **Save** icon.
 6. Press the **Save and close editor** button.